S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2022-10-06-SystemFunction032_Shellcode.md

 ---

-Instead we could use the following Nim Code to get an encrypted Shellcode blob (from a Windows OS):
+We could also use the following Nim Code to get an encrypted Shellcode blob (Windows OS only):

 ```ruby
 import winim